gabrielvpina/gabrielvpina/README.md

 ### 👋 Hi, I’m @gabrielvpina!
- I am a master's student in genetics and molecular biology, with an emphasis on bioinformatics.
+ I am a Master's student in Genetics and Molecular Biology, with an emphasis on Bioinformatics.
 I am currently developing pipelines for RNAseq data to study plant innate immune systems and viral diversity from RNA samples.

 ## Skills